marcusoftnet/static-now/README.md

 var options = { directory : __dirname };
 require("static-now")(options);
 ```
-By default the current directory is used
+By default the directory that node is started in is used.
+Meaning if you go ```npm --harmony app.js``` in ```/Volumes/Users/marcus/demo``` the files in that directory will be exposed via the web server.

 ## Port
 ```javascript